matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 All new endpoints are authenticated.

-Servers SHOULD impose a maximum timeout value for future timeouts of not more than a month.
+Servers SHOULD impose a maximum timeout value for delay timeouts of not more than a month.

 As described [above](#power-levels-are-evaluated-at-the-point-of-sending), the homeserver MUST evaluate and enforce the power levels at the time of the delayed event being sent (i.e. added to the DAG).